lobis/fractal-explorer/README.md

 cargo build --release
 ```

-The build the web application run the following.
+To build the web application run the following command.
 You may need to install `wasm-pack` via `cargo install wasm-pack`.

 ```
-wasm-pack build --target web
+wasm-pack build --target web --out-dir public/pkg
 ```

+All files related to the static site will be placed under `/public` with `index.html` the entrypoint.